mvolkmann/blog/src/ocaml.md

 - The standard library provides commonly needed functions and data structures.
   It includes modules for strings, lists, arrays, I/O operations, and more.

-A module is a collection of named values that can be constants, functions, and types.
+Every source file defines a module, which is a collection of named values that can be constants, functions, and types.
 An `open` expression brings the names defined in a module into the current scope.
-An `include` expression inserts the code as if it was part of the file.
 Circular dependencies between modules are not allowed.

-Suppose we have the file `my_module.ml` containing `let add a b = a + b` and we have the file `main.ml` containing the following:
+Suppose we have the file `my_module.ml` containing the function definition `let add a b = a + b`.
+The name of this module is the name of the file with the first letter uppercased.

+Suppose the file `main.ml` contains the following:

 ```ocaml
 open My_module